lazykern/ccpp-adt-algo/tree/binary-tree/README.md

 ### Balanced Tree

-- Difference between the left and the right subtree for any node is not more than one.
+- Height difference between the left and the right subtree for any node is not more than one.
 - The left and right subtree is balanced.

 ```text